Meet the Director of Undergraduate Studies

 They drove out to South Bend (in a Volvo station wagon) in fall 2003 when Reynolds began teaching in the Theology Department of Notre Dame.

 Since then they have had four children: Luke, Emmanuel, Theresa, and René.
 Prof. Reynolds researches the origins of the Qurʾān and Islam as well as Muslim-Christian relations.

 At Notre Dame he teaches “Foundations,” “Islam and Christian Theology” (Theo 20830), and “The Qurʾān and Its Relation to the Bible” (Theo 40286).

-Professor Reynolds has open office hours for major/minor questions on Tuesdays from 3-5pm in 130 Malloy.
+Professor Reynolds has open office hours for major/minor questions on Tuesdays and Thursdays from 4-5pm in 130 Malloy.